Dean Macpherson: Minister of Public Works & Infrastructure

 On 3 July 2024, he was appointed Minister of Public Works and Infrastructure in President Cyril Ramaphosa's national unity government.
 He promptly announced a halt on spending on accommodation and office space for members of parliament, proposing that the money instead be spent on infrastructure.

 During his time in office, he introduced a number of cost-cutting measures, including that no new accommodation or offices will be procured for incoming Ministers and Deputy Ministers.

 Independent Development Trust

-On 10 December 2024, Macpherson launched a full independent investigation into the Independent Development Trust (IDT) after the Daily Maverick reported that the bulk of the R836-million Pressure-Swing Adsorption (PSA) Oxygen Plant tender was intended to go to a 'ghost company' that didn't process the necessary accreditation to install such equipment.
+On 10 December 2024, Macpherson launched a full independent investigation into the Independent Development Trust (IDT) after the Daily Maverick reported that the bulk of the R836-million Pressure-Swing Adsorption (PSA) Oxygen Plant tender was intended to go to a 'ghost company' that didn't possess the necessary accreditation to install such equipment.
 A subsequent investigation by PricewaterhouseCoopers found that multiple companies awarded contracts lacked proper certification, verifiable contact details, or legitimate operational capacity.